 Loan assistance may be available from your state.
 For example, the Massachusetts Student Loan Forgiveness Program can award up to $50,000 to health professionals who are working in underserved areas.

 Earn up to $60,000 in loan assistance if you’re a lawyer who worked at the Department of Justice for three years.
 However, you must have at least $10,000 in federal loans to qualify

 This program helps lawyers who are working in the public sector.
 Therefore, you could earn up to $10,000 per year if you’re a public defender.

 About 70 attorneys a year are offered up to $5,600 in student loans.
 This program uses a lottery system in order to pick winners who work at qualifying organizations.

 Lawyers can qualify for state or local repayment assistance programs.
 Additionally, some universities actually help alumni pay back their student loans.
 Talk to your alma mater about how to get that repayment assistance.

 For example, the Army’s College Loan Repayment Program pays one-third of your loans every year for three years.
 The National Guard LRAP awards up to $50,000 and the Navy program contributes up to $65,000.

 Cases where you may qualify for student loan discharge include:

+If you feel as though you qualify, please contact your loan servicer for more information.
 Don’t worry if you don’t qualify for ANY student loan forgiveness.
 There are plenty of options when it comes to repaying your student loans!